 Take a Tripod and Remote Shutter Release

 You will need a stable tripod with a proper head and remote shutter release.
-You need to use a longer exposure to make the water stood still and look beautiful in the picture.
-The best idea is to try a variety of exposure for different effects of the flowing water.
+You need to use a longer exposure to make the water stand still and look beautiful in the picture.
+The best idea is to try a variety of exposure to different effects of the flowing water.
 Use the polarizer filter to reduce reflections on the water and other surfaces.
 Some filters may warm up your scene a little bit.
 Early in the morning or closer to the evening is the best time to shoot some long exposure shots.